timkurvers/waddup/README.md

 waddup since last friday
 ```

-Defaults to right now if a start date is ommitted.
+Defaults to right now if a start date is omitted.
 This default is likely to
 change in the future.

 Dates/times are liberally parsed using [Chronic].
 A grasp of crazy inputs one